cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 I provided a matrix where the biological replicates were already averaged up to the level of treatments.
 In this case, the treatments are tissue by developmental stage combinations.
 I also only used samples collected by hand, not by laser capture.
+For the purpose of benchmarking, I only used top 5000 variable genes as in the main README page.
 For more details, please see the [main README page](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/README.md).

 To run WGCNA, I followed this [tutorial](https://bioinformaticsworkbook.org/tutorials/wgcna.html#gsc.tab=0).